travis-south/unifi-protect-unvr-docker-arm64/README.md

 ### Building for my own use

+Make sure you are in root before running the build script.

 Run `BUILD_TAG_VERSION=1 BUILD_STABLE=1 PROTECT_STABLE=1 BUILD_PRUNE=1 DOCKER_NO_CACHE=1 bash build.sh`.

 ### Running for my own use